Brühl family

-Brühl (de Brüel, von Brühl) is the name of an old German noble family from Saxony-Thuringia, with their ancestral seat in Gangloffsömmern in Thuringia.
+The Brühl family (de Brüel, von Brühl) is an old German noble family from Saxony-Thuringia, with their ancestral seat in Gangloffsömmern in Thuringia.
 Branches of the family still exist today.

 Heinrich von Brühl, who indirectly controlled Saxony and the Polish–Lithuanian Commonwealth during the 18th century, was a powerful statesman in the Holy Roman Empire.

 One of the most important branches of the Brühl family uses the spelling Brüel or Bryll and mainly resides in Denmark, Sweden, Poland, and United States.

 History

 Not much is known about the family's early history.
 They are first mentioned in 1344, with "Heinrich aus dem Brühl".
 He is named as a ministerialis of the Counts of Hohnstein.
 The name Heinrich was later often given to sons of the family.

 Heinrich von Brühl (died 1446) owned the manor of Wenigen-Tennstedt and is first mentioned in records in 1424.
 The familial line starts with him.
 His descendant Heinrich von Brühl acquired a manor at Gangloffsömmern in 1470, which became the family seat.

 In 1464, the manor of Pakosław (Greater Poland) was bought by one Johannes Brühl (senior), whose son Johannes Brühl (junior) left Poland for Saxony in 1496 with his wife Balice Banarowna, heiress of Oświęcim, accompanying the king's daughter, Barbara Jagiellon (later the wife of George, Duke of Saxony).
 The name Brühl-Oswiecino was still in use into the 18th century.

 At the end of the 17th century, the family seat was owned by the Oberhofmarschall and Wirklicher Geheimer Rat Hans Moritz von Brühl.
 His son was the Heinrich von Brühl (1700–1763).
 From 1719, he served the court of the Elector of Saxony, and he progressed quickly through the favour of Augustus II the Strong.
 For almost two decades, Brühl was the most powerful man in the Electorate; as prime minister, he indirectly controlled Saxony and the Polish–Lithuanian Commonwealth.
 His fiscal policy, unchecked by a weak ruler, almost led Saxony to financial disaster, but it made Brühl extremely wealthy.
 Like his three older brothers a year later, Heinrich von Brühl was made an Imperial Count in 1737.

 The two youngest of the four brothers founded two lines, the older Saxonian line, starting with the Saxonian Landeshauptmann Friedrich Wilhelm von Brühl, and a younger Saxonian-Prussian line, starting with prime minister Heinrich von Brühl.
 The older line retained possession of Gangloffsömmern, Forst, and Seifersdorf.
 An offshoot started to use the name Brühl-Renard in 1909, but it died out in the male line in 1923.
 The family today has many branches.